EWANZO101/Bryan-Snailycad-Integration-extra/README.md

-# Bryan Snaily CAD Integration
+Bryan Snaily CAD Integration

-Welcome to the Bryan Snaily CAD Integration script!
-Please note that this script includes additional features beyond what's outlined in the readme.
-We've been actively testing various components and plan to release Version 2 in the first week of February.
-In the meantime, you can already enjoy the following functionalities:
+🚀 Welcome to the Bryan Snaily CAD Integration script!
+Explore the advanced features beyond the readme, with Version 2 set to launch in the first week of February.
+In the meantime, delight in the following functionalities:

-## Features
+Features

-1. **Importing New Citizens:**
+Importing New Citizens:

-   - Easily import new citizens into your CAD system.
+Seamlessly import new citizens into your CAD system.

-2. **Checking Existing Users:**
+Checking Existing Users:

-   - Verify the presence of current QB/ESX users within the CAD.
+Verify the presence of current QB/ESX users within the CAD.
+Set License to Citizen:

+Effortlessly assign licenses to citizens.
-## Version 2 (Coming Soon)
+Version 2 (Coming Soon)

-Stay tuned for the upcoming release, where we'll introduce even more enhancements and improvements.
+Exciting enhancements and improvements are on the horizon with our upcoming release.
+Stay tuned for the latest developments!

-## Installation
+Installation

-u can find our readme to install here https://snailycad-integration.swiftpeakhosting.co.uk/
+Access our comprehensive readme for easy installation: Bryan Snaily CAD Integration Readme

-All credits go to bryanltu on Discord for making this script for me and the community.
+👏 All credits go to bryanltu on Discord for crafting this script for our community and me.
+Your contribution is greatly appreciated!